eduNEXT/tutor-contrib-mfe-extensions/README.md

 - learning: `v9.1.4-cdn-support`
 - profile: `v12.0.6-cdn-support`

-Because the `tutor-mfe` doesn't allow setting arbitrary ENV variables before build time we need to install a custom version during the olive release.
+In addition, we need to use a custom version of `tutor-mfe` to set extra environment variables before the build step.
+The custom version version of `tutor-mfe` is going to be needed for Olive installations and will eventually be dropped some time during the Palm release.

 ## License